 When South Carolina courts decide cases that are brought before them, each judicial decision becomes part of the body of case law.
 Some South Carolina court decisions interpret or apply a South Carolina statute, regulation, or the South Carolina Constitution.

-According to the principle of stare decisis, Latin for "let the decision stand," courts will follow their own prior decisions—and must follow (bound by) the prior decisions of higher courts—when faced with the same legal issue.
+According to the principle of stare decisis, Latin for "let the decision stand," courts will try to follow their own prior decisions—and must follow (bound by) the prior decisions of higher courts—when faced with the same legal issue.
 For a decision to be on the same issue, both cases must be (1) governed by the same law and (2) have similar facts.
 A binding prior court decision on the same legal issue is precedent, meaning that the principle of stare decisis has been triggered, and the court is bound to decide the current case the same way.

 When researching South Carolina case law and looking for precedents, remember that each case can address more than one issue.
 Each issue in a case will have a holding and a rule of the case.